 Tristan da Cunha – level 3

-Tristan da Cunha, a British overseas territory hit the headlines in the early sixties when a volcano forced its inhabitants to be evacuated, first to South Africa 1,500 miles away and then on to England.
-When they returned, not all of them seemed happy to be back on the most remote inhabited island on Earth.
+Tristan da Cunha hit the headlines in the early sixties when a volcano forced its inhabitants to evacuate, first to South Africa 1,500 miles away and then on to England.
+Upon returning, not all of them seemed happy to continue living on the most remote inhabited island on Earth.

 How to improve your English with News in Levels:

 - Go to your level.
 Go to Level 1 if you know 1-1000 words.
 Go to Level 2 if you know 1000-2000 words.
 Go to Level 3 if you know 2000-3000 words.